Dementia or Mental Illness?

 - Laboratory assessments

-Mental Health and Medication
+Mental Health and Medication in Senior Living

 With behavioral similarities between dementia and mental illness, it looks to be a potential challenge for assisted living communities.
-However, Dr. Shapiro explains that assisted living communities have a low chance in dealing with changes in personality or erratic behavior.
-“The likelihood of such changes correlates with age, and particularly correlates with the onset of dementia.
+However, Dr. Shapiro explains that assisted living communities have a low chance of dealing with changes in personality or erratic behavior.
+“The likelihood of such changes correlates with age and particularly correlates with the onset of dementia.
 Erratic behavior, particularly involving agitation, is commonly seen in individuals whose dementia has progressed, and these individuals may have to move from the assisted living setting to the more acute dementia care setting.”

 Shortly after the latest incident with Jason, I scheduled Renee for a follow-up with her geriatric psychiatrist who adjusted her medication and referred her to a bipolar support group.
 It took a few months, but gradually her outbursts calmed and our evenings became peaceful again.